Openings Make A Difference Part 1

 But it IS true.
 Listeners want to give.

 Here’s why.
 The number of people listening to public radio at any one moment is a small subset of people using radio (PUR in ratings-speak).
-The number of people listening to public radio during pledge drives is an even smaller subset of people using public radio (PUPR, if you will).
-And the number of people listening to public radio while you are asking them for a gift is a smaller subset of people using public radio during a pledge drive (PUPRDPD, according to the Silly Acronym Department -- or SAD as we like to call it).
+The number of people listening to public radio during pledge drives is an even smaller subset of people using public radio.
+And the number of people listening to public radio while you are asking them for a gift is a smaller subset of people using public radio during a pledge drive.

 If they’re still listening at this point, they have to want to give us money.
 Keep in mind, they’re not chained to the radio or to their streaming device.
 With the push of a button or a simple voice command, these hardcore listeners can switch to something else.